ProjectZeroDays/Vengence/README.md

     python Vengence.py

 ## Usage

-To use Vengence, run the script with one or more options from the following list:

---help: Display help message with all available options.
+Display help message with all available options:

+    --help

---generate-key: Generate an encryption key for securing sensitive data.
+Generate an encryption key for securing sensitive data:

+    --generate-key

---setup-db: Set up the database and add an admin user.
+Set up the database and add an admin user:

+    --setup-db

---login: Show a GUI login prompt for authentication.
+Show a GUI login prompt for authentication:

+    --login

---create-config: Create configuration files for the script.
+Create configuration files for the script:

+    --create-config

---add-path: Add the tool directory to the system PATH.
+Add the tool directory to the system PATH:

+    --add-path

---remove-path: Remove the tool directory from the system PATH.
+Remove the tool directory from the system PATH:

+--remove-path

---download-tools: Download required tools, such as Nmap and Wireshark.
+Download required tools, such as Nmap and Wireshark:

+    --download-tools

---run-tools: Run Vengence to execute the downloaded tools.
+Run Vengence to execute the downloaded tools:

+    --run-tools

---send-report: Send an audit report via email and SMS.
+Send an audit report via email and SMS:

+    --send-report

---create-wiki: Create wiki and GitHub repository files for documentation.
+Create wiki and GitHub repository files for documentation:

+    --create-wiki

---clean-up: Remove all created files and clean up traces.
+Remove all created files and clean up traces:

+    --clean-up

 For detailed instructions, refer to the sections in the navigation bar of the generated wiki or the help section (python Vengence.py --help).